 Don’t worry.
 Many homeowners that would be affected by this new regulation have already switched to more environmentally friendly refrigerants.
 HVAC professionals have been phasing out freon gradually over the past eight years.
 Older air conditioning systems that have been replaced according to schedule were likely switched out for R410A units.

-Freon is really on an environmental hazard if it leaks or is disposed of improperly.
+Freon is really only an environmental hazard if it leaks or is disposed of improperly.
 Freon-based HVAC units that still function properly don’t need to be replaced now either.
 Beginning in 2020, Freon will no longer be produced or imported, but limited amounts will still be available.
 Older systems can be serviced or recharged with refrigerant using stocks of HCFC-22 until the 2020 date.
 After that, technicians will need to source recycled Freon to keep an old cooling system running.

 Here’s a quick timeline to clarify the important dates in coming years for homeowners with air conditioning units made before 2010: